-Business Goal: IEUA is committed to the development and implementation of an integrated water resource management plan that promotes cost-effective, reliable, efficient and sustainable water use along with economic growth within the IEUA Service Area.
-Objective: IEUA will maximize all sources of groundwater recharge.
-Commitment: IEUA will support the recharge of all available stormwater and maximize the recharge of recycled water within the Chino Groundwater Basin.
+Business Goal: IEUA is committed to the development and implementation of an integrated water resource management plan that promotes cost-effective, reliable, efficient and sustainable water use along with economic growth within the of recycled water within the Chino Groundwater Basin.
 Furthermore, IEUA will pursue the option to purchase and store cost-effective surplus Imported Water supplies.